ORGANIZING PROGRAM

 The success of the program is measured by the impact of our graduates and the communities they serve.
 Fellows leave the program with the skills and confidence to lead change, whether by:

-• Launching and leading LDA Issue-Specific Committees on topics such as housing, climate justice, childcare, immigration, or economic equity, with mentorship and ongoing organizational support.
+Launch and lead LDA issue-specific committees on housing, climate injustice, childcare, immigration, or economic equity that move into action with mentorship and ongoing organizational support.

 Through this approach, the program strengthens both the local talent pool of organizers and the broader volunteer and leadership infrastructure in communities that have historically lacked support.